 8.1.
-Airworks is not liable for damage of any kind whatsoever that arises as a result of a failure by the buyer to observe one or more obligations under the Contract, or because Airworks has assumed information issued by or on behalf of the buyer that is incorrect and/or incomplete.
-Nor is Airworks liable for damage of any kind whatsoever that arises as a consequence of force majeure as referred to in Article 7 of these Terms and Conditions.
+Airworks is not liable for damage of any kind whatsoever that arises as a result of a failure by the Buyer to observe one or more obligations under the Agreement, or because Airworks has assumed information issued by or on behalf of the Buyer

 8.2.
 Insofar as Airworks can be held liable for any type of damage the liability on the part of Airworks shall be limited to a maximum of 1 x the value of the invoice for the instruction and/or order, at any rate to that element of the instruction / order to which the liability relates.
 The liability of Airworks is, in any event, always limited to the amount paid out by its insurer in the relevant case, irrespective of whether the invoice value for the instruction/order exceeds this amount.

 8.4.
-Airworks excludes liability for indirect damage, including consequential loss, loss of profit, lost savings and loss caused by business stoppage.
+Airworks excludes liability for indirect damage, including but not limited to consequential loss, loss of profit, lost savings and loss caused

 Article 9 – Intellectual property

 9.1.
 By issuing instruction to publicise or duplicate objects protected by the Copyright Act or any other statutory regulation relating to intellectual property that are made available directly by or on behalf of the Buyer, the Buyer declares that there is no infringement of statutory regulations or infringement of the protected rights of third parties and the Buyer indemnifies Airworks against claims relating to these from third parties and/or the direct and indirect consequences of this, both financial and otherwise arising from the publication or duplication.

 9.2.
 After all of that which the Buyer owes to Airworks has been paid, including the buying of development costs and